-Introducing Encorp’s Egility, a truly modular and configurable microgrid control platform that enables the agile integration and control of multiple distribute energy resources.
+Introducing Encorp’s Egility, a truly modular and configurable microgrid control platform that enables the agile integration and control of multiple distributed energy resources.

 The key to any microgrid, combined heat and power (CHP) or demand response (DR) project is the platform that controls the distributed energy resources (DER) to provide value to the asset owners as well as the larger utility grid.
 Without cost effective and state-of-the-art hardware being optimized by advanced software algorithms, DER portfolios will not meet their potential performance goals.